Content is Still King: Here’s Why You Need a Content Team

 Two or three relevant, quality and researched blog posts a week is more than enough.
 Your creative team should emphasize on coming up with truly interesting, read-worthy content ideas, rather than just milling out content on a regular basis for the sake of a consistent (and repetitive) schedule.

 Text content, however, expands beyond the basic blog and article.
-A tweet is a form of text content — and it should be published much more regularly than a fully-fledged article or blog post.
+A tweet is text content, published more regularly than a fully-fledged article or blog post.
 Facebook page updates, announcements and more constitute as text content.
 You can delegate the management of your social media accounts as a joint task to your entire content team, giving reigns over Twitter and Instagram to the writers and multimedia guys.

 It can be costly to produce, but if you’ve got it in your budget to hire a videographer, put them to good use.
 Video can do a lot for a company.
 Having a strong presence on social media means taking advantage of the power of video content, and its sheer shareability.
 But bad video, like all bad content, does not do your business any favors.